Join thousands of colleagues from around the world this October.

 Sobriety Treatment and Recovery Teams (Ohio)

 Highly trained family mentors and child protective service workers team up to work with families with substantiated abuse or neglect and child safety risks, with children at least 5 years or younger, often including substance-exposed newborns.
-Of the 320 families served nationally, 70% of mothers achieved and maintained sobriety, nearly double the typical rate of success of 39% in other programs.
+A study of 320 families served nationally found that 70% of mothers achieved and maintained sobriety, nearly double the typical rate of success of 39% in other programs.
 Many successful families have been able to care for their children, develop better parental skills, and pursue education and other work.
 Key partners in START include judges, foster parents, mental health providers, and substance abuse providers.